-Cannabis At a Glance
+Cannabis at a Glance

 Cannabis also leads to decreased reactivity of the dopamine neurons that modulate your body’s reward system, which leads to a heightened response to other drugs, lower motivation, higher likelihood of engaging in addictive behaviors, as well as lower positive and higher negative emotionality scores.
 From this small list alone, it’s easy to see how a cannabis drug addiction treatment program might be the right intervention to help improve quality of life and fulfillment, as cannabis can disrupt a lot of physiological processes and detach one from their emotional experience.

-Positive & Adverse Effects Of Cannabis Use
+Positive and Adverse Effects of Cannabis Use

 Studies over the last few decades have shown that cannabis, which contains THC and acts as both a stimulant and a depressant, impairs both short-term memory and judgment, distorts the perception of time and space, causes cognitive delays, hampers coordination, and makes learning more difficult.
-This in turn could lead to dangerous driving or trouble performing to your utmost potential at school or at work.
-In some cases, cannabis also triggers paranoia and psychosis and may lead to an earlier onset of such mental health disorders like schizophrenia, especially in those predisposed to it.
+This, in turn, could lead to dangerous driving or trouble performing to your utmost potential at school or work.
+In some cases, cannabis triggers paranoia and psychosis and may lead to an earlier onset of mental health disorders, such as schizophrenia, especially in those predisposed to it.

-Finding the Right Cannabis Treatment Program
+Finding the Right Cannabis Addiction Treatment Program

 - Specialized psychiatric treatment

-- Mindfulness and Self-compassion practices
+- Mindfulness and self-compassion practices

 - Yoga Therapy

-- Body Healing with Qi Gong
+- Body healing with Qi Gong